-Note that the previous definitions have been made for matchings.
-We can extend these definitions from matchings to mechanisms in the following canonical way: A mechanism $\M$ complies with eligibility requirements, is non-wasteful, respects priorities, is maximal in beneficiary assignment, and is maximal in resource allocation if its output always complies with eligibility requirements, is non-wasteful, respects priorities, is maximal in beneficiary assignment, and is maximal in resource allocation, respectively.
+Note that the definitions except for \cref{universal domain} are made for matchings.
+We can extend these definitions from matchings to mechanisms in the following canonical way: A mechanism $\M$ complies with eligibility requirements, respects priorities, is maximum in resource allocation, and is maximum in beneficiary assignment, if its output always complies with eligibility requirements, respects priorities, is maximum in resource allocation, is maximum in beneficiary assignment, respectively.